 What is Infrastructure as Code?

-Infrastructure is one of the essential principles of software development.
+Infrastructure is an essential principle of software development.
 It is the critical factor that ensures stability in an application’s performance.
 Infrastructure can refer to servers, firewalls, load balancers, databases, container clusters, etc.

 Infrastructure as Code (IaC) is the practice of managing, provisioning, and configuring infrastructure by using a defined code in a descriptive cloud-operating model.
 It completely circumvents the manual approach to managing a company’s infrastructure.
 IaC allows users to review, modify, test, maintain, and reuse their infrastructure without depending on the IT team.